dimitlee/FlapAI-discretization/README.md

 This repository borrows code from https://github.com/taivu1998/FlapAI-Bird for reproduction of their Reinforcement Learning Experiment in Flappy-Bird environment.
 In our experiment we are focusing on discretization feature in order to find the balance between convergence and final performance.

-## Google Colab

-You can walk through a [Google Colab notebook](https://colab.research.google.com/drive/1lMExzNABtF8oMpOh3EqbLdoTjHE_09fG?authuser=1#scrollTo=XB0YesYbfMvx) to check out the process of working with this project.

 ## Installation